particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="CAN"}}

 {{note op="start" type="note"}}
-This CAN API is supported only on Gen 2 devices (Photon, P1, Electron, and E Series).
+This CAN API is supported only on Gen 2 devices (Photon, P1, Electron, and E-Series).

 The Tracker SoM supports CAN, but uses an external library.
 See [Tracker CAN](/reference/tracker/can-bus/).

-The Argon, Boron, B Series SoM, P2, and Photon 2 do not include CAN hardware, but it can be added with an external CAN interface chip and library, like the Tracker SoM.
+The Argon, Boron, B-Series SoM, P2, and Photon 2 do not include CAN hardware, but it can be added with an external CAN interface chip and library, like the Tracker SoM.
 {{note op="end"}}